 How Do I Make Nuts Even Healthier?

-To ramp up the nutritional value of your low carb nuts, why not eat them in conjunction with some low carb fruits?
+To ramp up the nutritional value of your low carb nuts, why not eat them in conjunction with some keto fruits?
 A personal favorite is roasted almonds and blackberries.

-Craving some low carb vegetables?
+Craving some keto vegetables?
 Another classic protein packed, veg snack is peanut butter with celery.
 Mmmmmm.
 It isn’t just reserved for kids!

 Best Low Carb Peanut Butter?